Out of Time Witness Statement

 This is another very common situation.
 If you hire a vehicle and fail for example to pay the Dart Charge, then notices from Highways England would be sent to the registered keeper…..this would be the hire company.
 They in turn will ask that liability be transferred to the hirer.
 The hire company would rely upon the name and address provided at the time of hire.
 Another problem that we see quite often is where the V5C is held by the finance company.
-In such cases, it is important that if you move address, that the inform the finance company.
+In such cases, it is important that if you move address, that you inform the finance company.

 But I updated my driving licence when I moved so DVLA were aware of my address?

 Not so I’m afraid.
 A driving licence is confirmation that you have passed a test enabling you to drive a particular class of vehicle.
 A V5C (Log Book) on the other hand, is the registration certificate for a particular vehicle.
-We receive an astonishing number of enquiries from that public regarding correspondence going to a previous address.
-Of interest is the fact that in the vast majority of cases, when a motorist has moved address, he updates his driving licence….but forget to update the V5C (Log Book) !!
+We receive an astonishing number of enquiries from the public regarding correspondence going to a previous address.
+Of interest is the fact that in the vast majority of cases, when a motorist has moved address, he updates his driving licence….but forgets to update the V5C (Log Book) !!